 - To ensure work-load equity both within and among programs, the type of teaching responsibilities required by programs should be approved in advance by the dean's office of the relevant school.

-- No student currently enrolled in a TGS program should be responsible for the final assessment of any assignment, or the final grade, in coursework taken by another student enrolled in a TGS program.
+- No graduate student enrolled in a TGS program should be the instructor of record for any other graduate student enrolled in a TGS program.
 In rare cases where graduate students are involved in the instruction of other graduate students in credit-bearing courses, peer to peer assessment must be done under close faculty supervision and faculty must take full responsibility for the final assessment of the enrolled students.
 (This pertains to Master's and PhD students teaching students in their own as well as other programs.)

 - The teaching requirement is unrelated to a student's source of funding.